Restrictions and assumptions

 For Hive on MR3, running on Amazon EKS is similar to running on Kubernetes, but has the following restrictions:

-- The user should create a PersistentVolumeClaim using Amazon EFS (Elastic File System), not EBS (Elastic Block Store), because containers need to share files across multiple Availability Zones.
-Alternatively the user may use S3 without creating a PersistentVolumeClaim.
+- If containers need to share files across multiple Availability Zones, the user should create a PersistentVolumeClaim using Amazon EFS (Elastic File System), not EBS (Elastic Block Store), Alternatively the user may use S3 without creating a PersistentVolumeClaim.

 - We assume that the data source is on S3 (Simple Storage Service).

 - For local disks for writing intermediate data in ContainerWorkers, the user should be able to either create EC2 instances with instance stores (i.e., local disks physically attached to host machines) or mount EBS volumes to EC2 instances.
 The user may choose to use the root partition for a local disk, but it runs the risk of running out of disk space in the middle of running a query.

 We assume that the administrator user provides the following external components.
 For the database for Metastore and Ranger, Postgres and MS SQL are also okay.